-DEAR SHAREHOLDERS.
+DEAR SHAREHOLDERS,

-In the name of the Board of Directors and the Nomination and Compensation Committee, I am pleased to introduce the 2016 Compensation Report.
+In the name of the Board of Directors and the Nomination and Compensation Committee, I am pleased to introduce the 2018 Compensation Report.

-2016 has been a very strong year for Sika, with a 4.7% revenue growth in Swiss francs (5.5% in local currencies) and 21.8% profitability increase.
-All regions posted very good results, and the company continued its accelerated development in the emerging markets with the opening of nine new factories and four national subsidiaries, as well as with the market launches of new products.
-In terms of relative performance, Sika outperformed its peers both in terms of sales growth and profitability improvement.
-The compensation report explains how these results impacted the variable incentive payments made to the members of Group Management under the different compensation plans.
+2018 has again been a successful year with net sales growth of 13.4% in Swiss francs (13.6% in local currencies), the company reached a double-digit growth.
+EBIT has been increased by 5.5% despite increasing material cost and one-off cost.
+The positive development of the business in all regions, together with investments in new factories, the founding of an additional national subsidiary, the market launch of new products and the acquisition activities all contributed to Sika's strong growth.
+With regard to relative performance, Sika outperformed its peers in terms of sales growth and matched the industry average in terms of profit-ability improvement.
+The Compensation Report outlines how these results impacted the variable incentive payments made to the members of Group Management under the different compensation plans.